Philip Seymour Hoffman: Personal life

-Death
+Death and tributes

-On February 2, 2014, Hoffman was found dead in the bathroom of his Manhattan apartment by his friend, the playwright and screenwriter David Bar Katz.
+On February 2, 2014, Hoffman was found dead in the bathroom of his Manhattan apartment by his friend, playwright and screenwriter David Bar Katz.
 He was 46 years old.
 Although friends stated that Hoffman's drug use was under control at the time, detectives searching the apartment found heroin and prescription medication at the scene and revealed that he had a syringe in his arm.
 Hoffman's death was officially ruled an accident caused by "acute mixed drug intoxication, including heroin, cocaine, benzodiazepines, and amphetamine".
 Michael Schwirtz of The New York Times said, "Whether Hoffman had taken all of the substances on the same day, or whether any of the substances had remained in his system from earlier use, was not reported."

-A funeral Mass was held at St. Ignatius Loyola Church in Manhattan on February 7, 2014, and was attended by many of his close friends and former co-stars including Amy Adams, Cate Blanchett, Ellen Burstyn, Louis C.K., Ethan Hawke, Laura Linney, Julianne Moore, Mike Nichols, Joaquin Phoenix, Chris Rock, Diane Sawyer, Jerry Stiller, Meryl Streep, Marisa Tomei, and Michelle Williams.
-At the end of the ceremony, Hoffman was cremated, with his ashes given to his wife and children.
+A funeral Mass was held at St. Ignatius Loyola Church in Manhattan on February 7, 2014, and was attended by many of his close friends and former co-stars, including Amy Adams, Cate Blanchett, Ellen Burstyn, Louis C.K., Ethan Hawke, Laura Linney, Julianne Moore, Paul Thomas Anderson, Mike Nichols, Joaquin Phoenix, John C. Reilly, Michelle Williams, Jake Gyllenhaal, Diane Sawyer, Ben Stiller, Meryl Streep, Diane Keaton, Marisa Tomei, Maya Rudolph, Brian Dennehy, Sam Rockwell, Josh Hamilton, Justin Theroux, Chris Rock and Eric Bogosian.

+After the Mass, Hoffman's body was taken to be cremated, with his ashes given to his partner and children.
 He left his fortune of around $35 million to Mimi O'Donnell in his October 2004 will, trusting her to distribute money to their children.

 Hoffman's death was lamented by fans and the film industry and was described by several commentators as a considerable loss to the profession.
 On February 5, 2014, the LAByrinth Theatre Company honored his memory by holding a candlelight vigil, and Broadway dimmed its lights for one minute.
 Three weeks after Hoffman's death, Katz established the American Playwriting Foundation in Hoffman's memory.
 With the money received from a libel lawsuit against the National Enquirer which inaccurately claimed that Hoffman and Katz were lovers, the foundation awards an annual prize of $45,000 to the author of an unproduced play.
 Katz named this the "Relentless Prize" in honor of Hoffman's dedication to the profession.
 He would later remember Hoffman with a poem published in The Guardian in December 2014.
-At the 90th Academy Awards, Sam Rockwell dedicated his win for Best Supporting Actor to Hoffman.
-In another tribute, actress Cate Blanchett dedicated her BAFTA trophy to Hoffman when she received the award for Blue Jasmine on February 16.
+In tribute, actress Cate Blanchett dedicated her BAFTA trophy to Hoffman when she won the Best Actress for Blue Jasmine on February 16.
+Years later, at the 90th Academy Awards, Three Billboards Outside Ebbing, Missouri actor Sam Rockwell dedicated his win for Best Supporting Actor to Hoffman.